arabellas-craft/arabellas-craft.github.io/_posts/2025-11-02-interviewing-tarot-deck.md

 ### Want More Interview Spread Options?

 This three-card spread is a great starting point, but different decks might call for different questions.
 Some readers prefer more detailed interviews that explore specific topics like the deck's weaknesses, ideal reading environments, or what the deck needs from you as a reader.
-If you'd like to experiment with other approaches, I've created a free resource with five different interview spreads you can try: [5 Tarot Spreads for Interviewing Your Tarot Deck](https://ko-fi.com/s/6294b549e5).
+If you'd like to experiment with other approaches, I've created a free resource with five different interview spreads you can try: [5 Tarot Spreads for Interviewing Your Tarot Deck](https://ko-fi.com/s/6294b549e5){:target="_blank" rel="noopener noreferrer"}.
 Each spread offers a different perspective on getting to know your cards.

 ## Addressing Common Concerns